🔧

 Resuming Sessions

-This opens an interactive picker to select from recent sessions.
+This opens an interactive picker to browse and select from your session history.

 Session Commands